 KNOXVILLE, Tenn.
-(WVLT) - Local 8 News Reporter Sarah Jane Cobb started practicing Tuesday night for Horse Haven of Tennessee's annual fundraiser, Dancing for the Horses.
+(WVLT) - Local 8 News Reporter Sarah Jane Cobb put on her dancing shoes Saturday night for Horse Haven of Tennessee's annual fundraiser, Dancing for the Horses.

 This year, she's raising money for the organization and trying to help adopt out one of its horses, Hawk.
 Sarah Jane and her partner, a professional dancer from Go Dance, began choreographing their routine in preparation for the May 19 event.
 Dancing for the Horses benefits Tennessee's only non-profit equine rescue.